creyke/Capper/README.md

 # Buck
-Effortlessly simple strongly typed distributed caching for .NET that scales with your workload
+Effortlessly simple strongly typed light ORM for in-memory and durable distributed .NET caching that scales with your workload